 Problem Gambling Awareness Month (PGAM)

 Problem Gambling Awareness Month is a grassroots effort led by the National Council on Problem Gambling (NCPG) that aims to increase public awareness of problem gambling and encourage healthcare providers to screen clients for problem gambling annually during March.
 Its primary goal is to increase public awareness of problem gambling and the availability of prevention, treatment, and recovery services.
-Building on PGAM, the Cambridge Health Alliance’s Division on Addiction established Gambling Disorder Screening Day in 2014, now held every year on the second Tuesday of March (this year’s Screening Day was March 8, 2022).
+Building on PGAM, the Cambridge Health Alliance’s Division on Addiction established Gambling Disorder Screening Day in 2014, now held every year on the second Tuesday of March (this year’s Screening Day is March 14, 2023).
 Providers who wish to learn more about screening for problem gambling can access the Gambling Disorder Screening Day Toolkit from the Cambridge Health Alliance’s Division on Addiction.
 People who think that they might have problem gambling can take this 5 question screener from the Massachusetts Problem Gambling Helpline.
-Throughout the month of March, HRiA, along with numerous other organizations in the field, has been posting regularly about problem gambling on social media using the hashtag #PGAM2022.
+Throughout the month of March, HRiA, along with numerous other organizations in the field, has been posting regularly about problem gambling on social media using the hashtag #PGAM2023.

 Important Considerations and Action Steps

 Understanding the insidiousness and burden of problem gambling should be an area of focus throughout the year.
 Whether you work specifically in public health or are touched by this issue in your personal life, there are several action steps we all can take: